MangoInstantMessenger/MangoMessengerAPI/README.md

 - Navigate to the swagger: `https://localhost:5001/swagger/index.html`
 - Navigate to the root url: `https://localhost:5001/app`

-In case of HTTPS certificate issues: https://stackoverflow.com/a/67182991
+In case of localhost HTTPS certificate issues: https://stackoverflow.com/a/67182991

 ## Technology stack